Privacy Policy??? Really??? Another one???

 I also have a contact form, because how else are you meant to contact me?
 I suppose you could use social media, but contact forms are more funky.
 And it’s communication that you need to initiate.

-Neither of these things store any super personal data about you, but does nab your IP address, not that I have a clue what one can do with an IP address after that.
+Neither of these things store any super personal data about you, but it does nab your IP address, not that I have a clue what one can do with an IP address after that.
 All I see is that a person, or many people, has interacted with the website in a particular way.
 You can mess with my head by doing something totally unexpected, skewing the stats.
-(At which point, I will likely analyse to death what it actually is that you’ve done, so I can work it into yet another novel where the serial killer is out to get people through the internet.)
+(At which point, I will likely analyze to death what it actually is that you’ve done, so I can work it into yet another novel where the serial killer is out to get people through the internet.)

 Data Storage